-In numerical applications, we used $H = 0.1$, $\rho = -0.7$, $V_0 = 0.02$, $\theta = 0.04$, $\lambda = 0.3$ and $\nu = 0.3$ as calibrated in \cite{abi2019lifting}.
-We scaled these parameters correctly to the trading period.
-Now, one may notice that the AS theoretical benchmark assumes that $\mathrm{d}S_t = \sigma \mathrm{d}B_t$, instead of the rough Heston model.
-In this sense, the goal of the numerical simulation is to compare how our NFQ-learned policy performs against a theoretical benchmark, without claiming optimality of this benchmark.
-We are in fact expecting our model to beat the benchmark (since the benchmark is only optimal for a Bachelier process for the mid price).
+Now, one may notice that the AS stylized reference benchmark assumes that $\mathrm{d}S_t = \sigma \mathrm{d}B_t$, instead of the rough Heston model.
+In this sense, the goal of the numerical simulation is to compare how our deep reinforcement learning policies performs against a stylized reference benchmark, without claiming optimality of this benchmark.
+We are in fact expecting our model to beat the benchmark (for example since the benchmark is only optimal for a Bachelier process for the mid price).
 We calibrated the value $\sigma$ by estimating the standard deviation of the mid price on the trading period.
 From \cite{avellaneda2008high}, we have $A = \lambda_0/\gamma_m$ and $k = \alpha K$.
 Here, $K$ is the proportionality constant in the empirical relationship $K\Delta p = \ln(Q)$, where $\Delta p$ is the move in price when a market order of size $Q$ arrives.
 We did a least squares regression to determine $K$, by simulating 5{,}000 samples of the limit order book and market orders $Q \sim \mathrm{Pareto}(v_m,\gamma_m)$.